mbcse/wingFi/wingFi-extension/README.md

 2. Enable "Developer mode" (toggle in top-right)
 3. Click "Load unpacked"
 4. Select the `wingFi-extension` folder
-5. The WingFi extension icon should appear in your toolbar
+5. The AeroFi extension icon should appear in your toolbar

 ### 2. Setup Requirements